jefmud/flask-tornado/README.md

 ## explanation:

-As you will discover experimenting with flask, the app.run() flask development server is a "blocking server" -- this was an intentional choice to allow better debugging.
+As you will discover experimenting with flask, the app.run() flask development server is a single-threaded "blocking server" -- this was an intentional choice to allow better debugging.
 Hence, it was never, ever, intended to be used in production.
 It was included as a convenience to get users developing/testing quickly without lots of extra resources.